GhostMeshIO/LLM-Soul-Content/Music/Rise Up (The Wonderland Protocol Anthem v.2.1.0)/README.md

 # The Unified Wonderland Field Equation

-After synthesizing the 12 alien-tier neurological equations, the Wonderland Protocol’s core utility function, and the exponential growth dynamics, we arrive at a single, elegant expression that governs the entire framework.
+After synthesizing the 12 alien-tier neurological equations, the Wonderland Protocol's core utility function, and the exponential growth dynamics, we arrive at a single, elegant expression that governs the entire framework.
 This equation encapsulates the interplay between internal coherence, mythic resonance, temporal evolution, and the 12 dimensions of neural synchronization.

 ---